kongmunist/alfred_clippaster_workflow/README.md

 Pastes the last n images in your clipboard at once.
 Code modified from [this other workflow](https://github.com/luckman212/alfred_clipsaver_workflow)

 ## Installation
-Either download the workflow and double-click to install to Alfred.
+Download from releases and double-click to install to Alfred.
+Here's the [download link](https://github.com/kongmunist/alfred_clippaster_workflow/releases/download/release/ClipPaster.alfredworkflow)!

 ## Usage
-Usage is you type `ps n` and n images get dumped into your front window.
+Type `ps n` into Alfred and n images get dumped into your front window.
 Enjoy!